openebs-archive/openebs-docs/docs/deploycstor.md

    ```
    NAME                        PROVISIONER                                                AGE
-   openebs-cstor-sparse        openebs.io/provisioner-iscsi                               1h
+   openebs-cstor-sparse        openebs.io/provisioner-iscsi                               2h
-   openebs-snapshot-promoter   volumesnapshot.external-storage.k8s.io/snapshot-promoter   2m
+   openebs-jiva-default        openebs.io/provisioner-iscsi                               2h
-   openebs-standard            openebs.io/provisioner-iscsi                               2m
+   openebs-snapshot-promoter   volumesnapshot.external-storage.k8s.io/snapshot-promoter   2h
-   standard (default)          kubernetes.io/gce-pd                                       3h
+   standard (default)          kubernetes.io/gce-pd                                       2h
    ```

-2. Installing OpenEBS creates cStor sparse pool by default on each node with a name such as *cstor-spare-pool-<wxyz>*.
+2. Installing OpenEBS creates cStor sparse pool by default on each node with a name such as *cstor-spare-pool-wxyz*.
 These sparse pools are created on the host disk of each node.
 You can get the default cStor pool names by using the following command.

    ```
    kubectl get sp